awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-add-availability-zone.md

 ## Add an Availability Zone \(console\)<a name="as-add-az-console"></a>

-Use the following procedure to expand your Auto Scaling group to an additional subnet\.
+Use the following procedure to expand your Auto Scaling group to a subnet in an additional Availability Zone\.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.